News

 It’s evident that Ellen’s worn many hats over the past few years, but we know she’ll stop at nothing to continue to promote public health for both humans and our furry counterparts—and we look forward to hearing more about all she accomplishes in the future!

 Are you Mount Made?
-Do you know other alums carrying out the mission of the College?
-Let us know—we’d love to share how the College helped launch your career.
+Do you know other alums carrying out the mission of the University?
+Let us know—we’d love to share how the Mount helped launch your career.
 Contact us to be featured!

-Founded in 1847 by the Sisters of Charity, the College of Mount Saint Vincent offers nationally recognized liberal arts education and a select array of professional fields of study on a landmark campus overlooking the Hudson River.
-Committed to the education of the whole person, and enriched by the unparalleled cultural, educational, and career opportunities of New York City, the College equips students with the knowledge, skills, and experiences necessary for lives of professional accomplishment, service, and leadership in the 21st century.
+Founded in 1847 by the Sisters of Charity, the University of Mount Saint Vincent offers a nationally recognized liberal arts education and a select array of professional fields of study on a landmark campus overlooking the Hudson River.
+Committed to the education of the whole person, and enriched by the unparalleled cultural, educational, and career opportunities of New York City, the University equips students with the knowledge, skills, and experiences necessary for lives of professional accomplishment, service, and leadership in the 21st century.